 - My happiness today invalidates the suffering of the past

-Stuck points are thoughts and beliefs about ourselves and the world.
-They are not meant to describe specific behaviors, feelings, morals, questions or facts.
-If we find ourselves thinking of such things when trying to identify a stuck point, we may consider instead what we believe to be true about why the behavior, feeling, etc has occurred (HCSAT, 2011).
+Stuck points are not meant to describe specific behaviors, feelings, morals, questions or facts.
+They are thoughts and beliefs about ourselves and the world.
+If we find ourselves thinking of behaviors or feelings when trying to identify a stuck point, we can instead what we believe to be true about why the behavior, feeling, etc has occurred (HCSAT, 2011).

-There may be one or multiple stuck points related to the event from Worksheet One.
-Using concise, specific language - describe everything that came up when thinking about the previous exercise.
+There may be one or many stuck points related to the event from Worksheet One.
+Using concise, specific language - describe everything that comes up when thinking about the chosen event.

 Worksheet Three - Identifying Emotions

-Enhance the language used in the previous exercise through an A-B-C worksheet.
+Lets now enhance the language used in the previous exercise by using an A-B-C worksheet.
 ‘A’ stands for activating event, which came from Worksheet One.
 'B' is a belief or stuck point from Worksheet Two.
 'C', or consequence, is the emotional impact of the unhelpful thought.
-Be as accurate and descriptive as possible (HCSAT, 2011).
+Be as accurate and descriptive of the feelings as possible (HCSAT, 2011).
 Click here for a detailed emotions list.

 Activating Event (Something happened that triggered a strong reaction from me)